skip to content

 [01:07:55.21] - Matt can do that real quick.

-[01:07:56.16] - Rion Gull Give us, give us that, that explanation real quick.
-And then I have some, some things to say.
-You can.
-You feel free to drop out when you need to though.
+[01:07:56.16] - Rion Gull Give us that explanation real quick, and then I have some things to say.
+You can feel free to drop out when you need to, though.

-[01:09:20.02] - Matt It's not actually helping you.
-And so that's the three parts.
+[01:09:20.02] - Matt So that's the three parts.
 I say that we need three parts to this.
-We need to verify that it came from the quorums public key.
+We need to verify that it came from the quorum's public key.
 We need to verify that the hashes all validate to the same root hash.
 And then we have to verify that the query matches the proof.
-And the query matching the proof is kind of a little bit tricky because these queries can include things like range queries.
+The query matching the proof is a little bit tricky because these queries can include things like range queries.
 These proofs can be combined.
-If you example, ask for your identity and a document at the same time, the proof is going to have both information in it and you need to be able to check that all the parts that you asked for are there.
-There's some tricky stuff that, like if you say if there's an index in a DITA contract and you ask for all the names between all the names that start with B, for example, the proof is supposed to show you not only all of the names that start with B in that proof, it's also supposed to show you the names that start with one of the first name that starts with C and it's supposed to show you the last name that starts with A because that way you know that it didn't skip some of the bees and only show you some of them.
+If you, for example, ask for your identity and a document at the same time, the proof is going to have both pieces of information in it, and you need to be able to check that all the parts you asked for are there.
+There's some tricky stuff there.
+If there's an index in a data contract and you ask for all the names that start with B, for example, the proof is supposed to show you not only all of the names that start with B in that proof, it's also supposed to show you the names that start with C, one of the first names that starts with C, and it's supposed to show you the last name that starts with A. That way you know it didn't skip some of the Bs and only show you some of them.

-[01:10:30.03] - Matt There's a lot of nuance there to making sure that you actually got the query or that you actually got the proof you're supposed to.
-In my code, I'm printing out all of the information you can see it all in the terminal.
+[01:10:30.03] - Matt So there's a lot of nuance there to making sure that you actually got the query, or that you actually got the proof you're supposed to.
+In my code I'm printing out all of the information.
+You can see it all in the terminal.
 I'm not actually checking any of it.
-That stuff is definitely not done yet.
-It will need to be done before we can say that this is ready.
-But this, this, what I'm showing here is that we can do it in JavaScript.
+That stuff is definitely not done yet, and it will need to be done before we can say that this is ready.
+But what I'm showing here is that we can do it in JavaScript.
 I understand what's going on.
 I can write the code for it if I can get funding to do that.

-[01:11:04.07] - Rion Gull Yeah, and right now you're just going to be.
-We're going to be working on fumes, even if my proposal does pass to get you to continue to work on this throughout this month.
+[01:11:04.07] - Rion Gull Yeah, and right now we're going to be working on proofs even if my proposal does pass to get you to continue to work on this throughout this month.
 But the plan would be that next month you submit your own proposal to continue the work.
-So this month will be kind of like proving, extending the proof of concept to something that's more usable to developers.
+So this month will be kind of like extending the proof of concept to something that's more usable to developers.
 I know that this proof stuff is very nuanced because for a lot of people the proofs aren't even really necessary in order to get some of the value out of what Dash Platform is giving you.

 [01:11:50.15] - Matt If you don't care about trust, you don't need proofs.

 [01:11:53.04] - Rion Gull Exactly.
-And a lot of my target market with the Web2 developers, they aren't going to care a lot about any of this.
-And so even if we didn't get the proofs done, the fact that you can create a schema, which we call a data contract on Dash Platform, in a permissionless way, and all you have to do is pay a few cents to do that, it's a very simple to use SDK and you can verify by going to platformexplorer.com which Mikhail made, and see that, hey, that thing that I just wrote in code, it actually showed up in somebody else's interface.
-That's proof enough for me that things are working and then I can have the users of my app create, create documents against that schema.
-And all of that is extremely valuable if you can wrap it in a good developer experience.
-Even without proofs, these formal proofs.
-I just wanted to mention that at the very end as well, that this proof system is like icing on the cake.
-But don't forget that the cake is valuable and nice to have.
-Even without the proofs.
+And a lot of my target market with Web2 developers, they aren't going to care a lot about any of this.
+So even if we didn't get the proofs done, the fact that you can create a schema, which we call a data contract, on Dash Platform in a permissionless way, and all you have to do is pay a few cents to do that, it's a very simple-to-use SDK.
+You can verify by going to platformexplorer.com, which Mikhail made, and see that, hey, that thing that I just wrote in code, it actually showed up in somebody else's interface.
+That's proof enough for me that things are working.
+Then I can have the users of my app create documents against that schema.
+All of that is extremely valuable if you can wrap it in a good developer experience, even without these formal proofs.
+I just wanted to mention at the very end as well that this proof system is like icing on the cake.
+But don't forget that the cake is valuable and nice to have even without the proofs.

 [01:13:04.14] - Rion Gull Exactly.